isomerpages/edb-pix/index.md

       linktext: Learn more
       infoboxes:
         - title: Setting up your business
-          description: "Get a step-by-step guide on incorporating your business and finding the right space for your business in Singapore "
+          description: Get a step-by-step guide on incorporating your business and finding the right space for your business in Singapore
         - title: Find Talent
           description: Find resources from recruiting your first hire to developing your team